A Place to Sleep Night or Day: a Daybed Buying Guide

 A chaise daybed is an ideal place to sit, or have a good night’s sleep, depending on the manufacturer, brand and type.
 They are available in a number of styles, designed as a place to stretch out for a nap, as a comfortable place to read or relax, as a place to sleep or as a lounger.

 Reminiscent of the Victorian era, a sleigh day bed combines traditional elements with contemporary comfort.
 Even though this type of bed is most closely associated with the traditional style, sleigh daybeds come in a variety of different finishes, including lighter ones that will fit in with almost any décor, both classic and modern.

-Standard daybeds are available in a number of styles including traditional and contemporary daybeds, and can feature trundle bed additions.
+Standard daybeds are available in a number of styles, and can feature trundle bed additions.
 Even though they do not convert from a couch to a sleeper like a sofa or a futon, the one thing all standard daybeds have in common is they are adaptable.
 They can be made to appear like a couch while functioning as a primary or additional sleeping space.

 What Kind of Material Should I Choose?

 Engineered woods are processed by using heat and pressure to glue wood fibers together.
 One type of engineered wood is medium density fiberboard or MDF.
 MDF is more affordable than solid wood, but just as strong and durable.
 A daybed made of MDF and a combination of veneers or laminates will give it the strength and feel of a hardwood.

 Considered to be the most durable material for furniture, genuine wood daybeds are constructed from wood cut from the trunks of trees like pine, mahogany or oak.
 They are more expensive than engineered wood products.
 If your budget allows for a daybed made of real wood, it will be durable and long-lasting.